Zdravko93/mortgage-calculator-app/README.md

 ## Overview

+- A fully responsive, interactive mortgage calculator with smooth animations and accessibility considerations.

+### Features

+- **Animations (GSAP)** – Smooth, interactive animations for page load, calculations, and the author section.
+- **Form validation** – Provides user feedback for incomplete or invalid fields.
+- **Responsive design** – Optimized layout for different screen sizes, from mobile to desktop.
+- **Mortgage calculations** – Calculates monthly and total repayment amounts based on user input.

+### Accessibility

+- Semantic HTML elements improve screen reader support.
+- Form labels and input focus states enhance usability for all users.
+- Keyboard navigation supported for interactive elements.

 ### The challenge

-Users should be able to:
+The goal was to create a responsive mortgage repayment calculator where users can:

-- Input mortgage details and see monthly and total repayment amounts after submitting the form.
+- Enter mortgage details (amount, term, interest rate) and view monthly and total repayments.
-- View form validation messages if any fields are incomplete.
+- Receive form validation feedback for incomplete fields.
-- See an optimized layout for the interface based on the device’s screen size.
+- Interact with a responsive layout optimized for different screen sizes.
-- See hover and focus states for all interactive elements.
+- Experience smooth hover and focus states for interactive elements.

 ### Screenshot